 A small cist and urned cremation burial were also discovered in this area.
 The cist was disturbed, but found to contain a poorly preserved and unaccompanied crouched inhumation burial.
 This was identified as that of an infant, and dated to 1875–1687 cal BC.
 It was thought to be the first sole infant burial in Bronze Age Northern Scotland.

 The urn was discovered in a small pit with a dark, charcoal filled fill.
 It was plain, with no decoration, placed upright and covered by a rough block of sandstone.
 Post-excavation analysis recovered only a very small amount of undiagnostic and fragile fragments of cremated bone within it.
-The fill from the pit it was buried in produced a radiocarbon date of 1890-1620 cal BC.
-The vessel itself could not be easily classified; it was identified as an undecorated bipartite vase, but was of much smaller size expected for such vessels, suggesting it was perhaps a domestic vessel.
+The fill from the pit it was buried in produced a radiocarbon date of 1890–1620 cal BC.
+The vessel itself could not be easily classified; it was identified as an undecorated bipartite vase, but was of a much smaller size than expected for such vessels, suggesting it was perhaps a domestic vessel.
 It was concluded that it was one of an increasing number of vessels accompanying cremations which defy easy classification, and that much more work is needed in this area regarding the use of pottery in funerary contexts during the Bronze Age in Scotland.

-Trial trenching and excavation of seven areas on the east side of the site during Phases 6-9 of the project revealed kilns, hearths, pits and postholes.
-As with the west side of site, very few finds were made, with only four sherds of prehistoric pottery and 15 pieces of worked flint recovered.
+Trial trenching and excavation of seven areas on the east side of the site during Phases 6–9 of the project revealed kilns, hearths, pits and postholes.
+As with the west side of the site, very few finds were made, with only four sherds of prehistoric pottery and 15 pieces of worked flint recovered.
 Located on a small ridge on one area of the site were 14 post holes which formed a rectangular structure.
 It was from a post hole in this area that the only diagnostic sherd of pottery originated: a sherd from an undecorated Early Neolithic carinated bowl.
 This rectangular structure may thus possibly represent the remains of a Neolithic timber hall, though it is possible the pottery was residual.
-Post-excavation analysis provided an insight into several of the other features: three hearths and one pit were radiocarbon dated to the Neolithic, two post holes and a pit containing a cremation deposit were dated to the Bronze Age, another pit was dated to the Late Iron Age/Early Medieval period and two corn drying kilns (and two others of similar shape by association) were dated to the Early Medieval period.
+Post-excavation analysis provided an insight into several of the other features: three hearths and one pit were radiocarbon dated to the Neolithic, two post holes and a pit containing a cremation deposit were dated to the Bronze Age, another pit was dated to the Late Iron Age/early medieval period and two corn drying kilns (and two others of similar shape by association) were dated to the early medieval period.

-Environmental analysis of samples taken from across the east side of the site revealed past cultivation evidence.
+Environmental analysis of samples taken from across the eastern side of the site revealed past cultivation evidence.
 Surviving as charred cereal grains were barley, oat, naked barley, rye, and also flax seeds.
-A number of culm fragments from several samples also indicated the primary processing of cereals on site, with harvesting carried by manually uprooting the cereals.
+A number of culm fragments from several samples also indicated the primary processing of cereals on site, with harvesting carried out by manually uprooting the cereals.
 The charring was likely to have taken place close by during the drying of the grains for storage or domestic use.
 The presence of rye and flax is unusual.
 There is also evidence of gathering wild foodstuffs.

 The function of many of the features at Lochloy is far from certain, since it is difficult to distinguish any groups of features or site types given their state of survival.
 The site nonetheless is significant and highlights the importance of archaeology in the plough zone.
 There was a scarcity of finds, features were heavily truncated, ephemeral and even lost, but post-excavation analysis revealed a multi-phase site, dating from the Neolithic to the early medieval.
 Lochloy is a clear demonstration that such disturbed sites may have more to tell us than they may appear to at first glance.
 Extensive sampling and thorough post excavation programmes must be built into project design as they are key to unlocking and maximising the potential of surviving deposits at disturbed sites.
 Development-led archaeology at Lochloy has saved a site that might have otherwise eventually been completely lost through agriculture, and thus an area where little was known or expected can now contribute to the wider picture of the past.